JetSetIlly/Gopher2600/README.md

 This area of the emulation will be expanded upon in the future.

+## Supported Cartridge Formats

+`Gopher2600` currently supports the following formats:

+* Atari 2k/4k/16/32k
+* all of the above with the `superchip`
+* CBS (FA)
+* Tigervision (3F)
+* Parker Bros (E0)
+* M-Network (E7)
+* DPC

+In also supports the `Supercharger` format in both the `.bin` format and is also able to load from an `MP3` recording of the supercharger tape.

+Modern formats supported:

+* 3E
+* 3E+
+* DF
+* DPC+

+The `DPC+` is supported but the emulator does not currently emulate the `ARM7` present in the `Harmony` cartridge.
+This is planned for the future.

 ## Gopher2600 Tools

 See the https://github.com/JetSetIlly/Gopher2600-Utils/ repository for examples of tools that use `Gopher2600`.

+## Resources used

+The Stella project (https://stella-emu.github.io/) was used as a reference for video output.
+I made the decision not to use or even to look at any of Stella's implementation details.
+The exception to this was a peek at the audio sub-system.
+Primarily however, `Gopher2600's` audio implementation references Ron Fries' original TIASound.c file.

+Many notes and clues from the AtariAge message boards.
+Most significantly the following threads proved very useful indeed:

+* "Cosmic Ark Star Field Revisited"
+* "Properly model NUSIZ during player decode and draw"
+* "Requesting help in improving TIA emulation in Stella"
+* "3F Bankswitching"

+And from and old mailing list:

+* "Games that do bad things to HMOVE..." https://www.biglist.com/lists/stella/archives/199804/msg00198.html

+These mailing lists and forums have supplied me with many useful test ROMs.
+I will package these up and distribute them sometime in the future (assuming I can get the required permissions).

+Extensive references have been made to Andrew Towers' "Atari 2600 TIA Hardware Notes v1.0"

+Cartridge format information was found in Kevin Horton's "Cart Information v6.0" file (sometimes named bankswitch_sizes.txt)

+The "Stella Programmer's Guide" by Steve Wright is of course a key document, used frequently throughout development.

+The 6507 information was taken from Leventhal's "6502 Assembly Language Programming" and the text file "64doc.txt" v1.0, by John West and Marko Makela.

+US Patent Number 4,644,495 was referenced for the implementation of the DPC cartridge format (the format used in Pitfall 2)

+DPC+ format implemented according to notes provided by Spiceware https://atariage.com/forums/topic/163495-harmony-dpc-programming

+The "Mostly Inclusive Atari 2600 Mapper / Selected Hardware Document" (dated 03/04/12) by Kevin Horton

+Supercharger information from the Kevin Horton document above and also the `sctech.txt` document

 ## Further Help